Join the Global Breast Cancer Movement

 Permanent Section

-A method used for final tissue diagnosis.
-Thin slices of tissue are processed and put on a slide and a pathologist looks at them under a microscope.
+A preserved tissue sample for diagnosis.
+Thin slices of tissue are processed and put on a slide so that a pathologist can study them under a microscope.
 These sections are of better quality than frozen sections.

 Phyllodes Tumor

-A rare sarcoma (cancer of muscle tissue) in the breast.
+A rare sarcoma (cancer of the soft tissue) in the breast.

 Pituitary Gland